mikellykels/PersonalWebsite/content/featured/Tantrumn/index.md

 company: 'CG Spectrum project'
 tech:
   - C++
+  - Blueprints
   - Unreal Engine
 showInProjects: true
 ---

 A multiplayer race to the finish!
 Traverse through the obstacles using any power-ups you find to give you the advantage over your opponent.
+Completed during my second term of the Game Programming course at CG Spectrum (12 weeks).